-This Banana Cream Pie has a digestive biscuit crust, an amazingly creamy and luscious banana cream filling with fresh banana slices in between.
+There’s something undeniably comforting about a classic Banana Cream Pie.
+It has a digestive biscuit crust, an amazingly creamy and luscious banana cream filling with fresh banana slices in between.
 It is a real treat for all of you who love bananas.

 Tools & Equipment